JoeMoon1506

 The Munster Rule

 For Cork City, that means the recruitment focus does not stop at the city limits.
-Cork-born and Cork-developed players will always come first, but the wider Munster region gives the save a broader and more realistic talent pool.
-Players from Limerick, Waterford, Kerry, Clare and Tipperary can all fit the identity of the project, helping Cork become not just a club for the city, but a leading development hub for the province.
+Cork-born and Cork-developed players will always sit at the heart of the project, but the wider Munster region gives the save a broader and more meaningful talent pool.
+Players from Limerick, Waterford, Kerry, Clare and Tipperary can all fit the identity of the club, helping Cork become not just a team for the city, but a leading development hub for the province.

 Tactical Vision